Operator-led growth, written down.

 Across ~600 SaaS companies, usage-based pricers grew 29.9% a year vs 21.7% for seat-based, with ~120% vs ~110% NDR (OpenView).
 Why pricing model caps your growth.

-At a 50% gross margin, a 20% discount forces you to double unit volume just to break even on profit — and every discount trains buyers to wait.
+At a 50% gross margin, a 20% discount forces you to sell 67% more just to break even on profit — push it to 25% and you're selling double.
+Every discount trains buyers to wait.
 The contribution-margin math.

 A 1% Price Increase Beats 1% More Customers.